Laser Products - Conformance with IEC 60825-1 and IEC 60601-2-22; (Laser Notice No. 50) June 2007

 Guidance Issuing OfficeCenter for Devices and Radiological Health

 This document supersedes Laser Products – Conformance with IEC 60825-1, Am.
 2 and IEC 60601-2-22; Final Guidance for Industry and FDA (Laser Notice No. 50), July 26, 2001.

 For questions regarding this document contact Dan Hewett at 301-796-5864 or firstname.lastname@example.org.

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

-You may obtain additoinal copies by sending an e-mail request to CDRH-Guidance@fda.hhs.gov to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may obtain additional copies by sending an e-mail request to CDRH-Guidance@fda.hhs.gov to receive an electronic copy of the guidance.
 Please use the document number (1346) to identify the guidance you are requesting.